 Dry eye/blepharitis management

 Marcy graduated from the University of Waterloo, Canada with a Doctor of Optometry degree.
 She has enjoyed working as an optometrist in various capacities in Canada, United States, United Kingdom, Australia and New Zealand.
-At the School of Optometry and Vision Science, she is a Professional Teaching Fellow and has recently qualified with her Certificate in Ocular Therapeutics from the Australian College of Optometry.
+At the School of Optometry and Vision Science, she is a Professional Teaching Fellow and has also qualified with her Certificate in Ocular Therapeutics from the Australian College of Optometry.
 She complements her time at the university with working in private practice.
 Marcy is very proud to have helped establish the Dry Eye Clinic at the School of Optometry, and is exited to be teaching the students how to properly diagnose and manage Dry Eye with a very hands-on approach using the latest technology.

 WORKSHOP # 4

 Unconscious bias and implicit association